Moscow–Washington hotline: Political advertising

 The "red phone" was the centerpiece of television commercials used in the 1984 Democratic primary and 1984 presidential election and the 2008 Democratic primary elections.
 In 1984, an advertisement made by Bob Beckel and Roy Spence on behalf of candidate Walter Mondale suggested that "The most awesome, powerful responsibility in the world lies in the hand that picks up this phone."
 The advertisement was intended to raise questions about candidate Gary Hart's readiness for the presidency.

 The red phone was also featured prominently in an advertisement from that year targeting President Ronald Reagan's Strategic Defense Initiative.
 In the second ad, the ringing phone goes unanswered while the narrator says, "there will be no time to wake a president – computers will take control."
-Roy Spence revived the "red phone" idea in 2008 in an advertisement for candidate Hillary Clinton.
+Roy Spence revived the "red phone" idea in 2008 in "Children", an advertisement for candidate Hillary Clinton.